RyanHarrisFL/resume-site/README.md

 # resume-site
-Creating a personal site using parallax and grid layouts
+Creating resume site using vanilla css and html